ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

      including suggested replacements.
 In this way, an expression named wildcard will behave like holes have.

-   Named wildcards will behave as such by default.
-This means that the ``-XNamedWildCards`` extension will be on by default.
-Specifying ``-XNoNamedWildCards`` means that identifiers that begin with underscores are treated the same as other identifiers.
+3. The use of a type variable that begins with an underscore will induce a warning that it looks like an attempt to write a named wildcard.
+This warning will be controlled by ``-Wpossible-named-wildcards``, on by default.

-3. Enabling ``-XPartialTypeSignatures`` is necessary in order for GHC to accept a program with named wildcards in type signatures.
+4. Enabling ``-XPartialTypeSignatures`` is necessary in order for GHC to accept a program with named wildcards in type signatures.
 These signatures must also be written using the new separator ``::?`` instead of the typical ``::``.
 That is, we would now write ::